Anthony Dablé

 Anthony Dablé-Wolf (born Anthony Dablé; September 25, 1988) is a French professional American football wide receiver and coach.
 He has also played for the Aix-en-Provence Argonautes of the French Ligue Élite de Football Américain (LEFA), the France national team, the Lübeck Cougars, the Berlin Rebels, and the New Yorker Lions, before becoming the first player signed to the NFL from the International Player Pathway Program.
 After stints with the New York Giants and the Atlanta Falcons, he returned to Europe, where he played for GFL teams New Yorker Lions and Hildesheim Invaders and for the Leipzig Kings of the newly formed European League of Football (ELF).

-Early years
+Early life

 After discovering American football at the age of 17 by playing the video game NFL Quarterback Club for the Nintendo 64, Dablé learned the sport by watching videos of wide receivers of his size on YouTube.
 He then tried out for, and joined, the Grenoble Centaures at the age of 19.